iterative/ldb-resources/documentation/Command-summary.md

 `ADD` can be called with several filter and modifier flags.
 If multiple flags are specified, filters will be pipelined, so their order may matter.
 Multiple instances of one flag are not permitted in one `ADD` command.

-`--a_version <number>`

-Sets a particular annotation version.
-If no matching version found, drops the object.

-`--u_version <number>`

-Sets a particular user annotation version.
-If no matching versin found, drops the object.

 `--file <filesystem attributes query>`